-Here we will look at how Twitter will be playing a bigger role in search engine rankings and how that can effect your site and your social media strategy.
+Here we will look at how Twitter will be playing a bigger role in search engine rankings and how that can affect your site and your social media strategy.

 How Did SEO And Social Media Previously Work?